seydev27/ux/alaska-airlines-content-strategy/README.md

 # ✈️ Alaska Airlines – UX Content Strategy Case Study

-This case study focuses on improving content within Alaska Airlines' mobile booking flow using a 6-step UX content strategy process.
-The goal was to identify key pain points in the user experience related to change policies, prioritize content improvements, and suggest actionable edits.
-Completed as part of the UC Berkeley Extension Content Strategy course.
+This case study focused on improving content within Alaska Airlines' mobile booking flow using a 6-step UX content strategy process.
+It was during the pandemic.
+The goal was to identify key pain points in the user experience related to concern about change policies, to prioritize content improvements, and suggest actionable edits.
+Completed as part of the UC Berkeley Extension UX Content Strategy course.

 ## 📌 Reqs
 - Audit the mobile booking task flow for UX content issues
 - Define prioritization criteria for content changes
 - Benchmark against a competitor app (United Airlines)
 - Improve tone, clarity, and scannability on key screens
+- Present results for exec action

 ## 📂 Key Artifacts
 📸 Annotated booking flow screenshots